 If you’d like something more structured and don’t mind spending a little more, CyberItalian also offers students the option to take tutored courses or one-on-one private lessons to help perfect their accent and language skills.

 Welcome to edX! edX offers university-style online courses available to anyone, anywhere.
-In fact, this particular Italian course—which has been offered by Wellesley College and the Massachusetts Institute of Technology—is so flexible that you can join it at any time.
+In fact, this particular Italian course—which is offered by Wellesley College and the Massachusetts Institute of Technology—is so flexible that you can join it at any time!

 It’s aimed at beginner Italian learners and is self-directed.
 However, the course’s organization is everything you’d expect from university-style learning.

-The best part: after this Italian course, there are two more Italian language courses for intermediate and advanced study to continue to grow your skills.
+The best part: after this Italian course, there are two more courses for intermediate and advanced study to continue to grow your skills.

-With Babbel, you can start at the beginner level and take courses all the way up to the intermediate level.
+With Babbel, you can start at the beginner level and take courses all the way up to independent user.

 Each course also offers a wealth of exercises to practice the skills you’ve just learned.
 The courses follow a logical sequence so you can work your way toward proficiency at your own pace.